Krystle McLaughlin

 Krystle McLaughlin is a Caribbean-American structural biophysicist.
-She is an assistant professor of chemistry at Vassar College.
+She is an associate professor of chemistry at Vassar College.

 Early life and education

 McLaughlin grew up in Tobago, where she met Joan and Jay Mandle, professors at Colgate University, who encouraged her to apply.
 She studied physics at Colgate University, graduating in 2006.
 She was the only woman of colour in her graduating physics class.
 At Colgate University she was a leader of the Society of Physics Students.
 She has since returned to Colgate University, to speak at their annual SophoMORE Connections event, introducing undergraduate students to alumni.
 In 2006 she joined Clara Kielkopf's laboratory at the University of Rochester.
 She was awarded the University of Rochester William F. Neuman and George Metzger Awards.
 During her graduate studies she was a guest lecturer at Hampton University.
 Her thesis used X-ray crystallography to study thermodynamic and structural basis for protein-nucleic acid interactions, and she successfully defended it in 2011.